 - Embrace change.
-Evaluate your processes and policies every six or 12 months through QA searches, report on use, purge data, and report top performers.
+Evaluate your processes and policies every six or 12 months through QA searches, reports on use, purge data and report top performers.
 Don’t resist change.
 It can be good and make the system easier to use.

 We believe digital librarians will become a standard role in content marketing organizations in the future.
 So if it’s not possible to hire a librarian, try to acquire some librarian principles.